 ● I believe this to evident in…

-Activities for Practice
+Opinion Writing Activities for Students

 Students will certainly need practice completing sustained pieces of opinion writing, but some of the most valuable activities to help students evolve their opinion writing abilities barely require a pen to be put to paper.

 While the following two activities do not require students to engage in extended pieces of writing, the activities below will assist students in grasping some essential concepts.
-These activities demonstrate good practice through modeling, and also encourage dialogue, discussion, and debate as a means to strengthen opinion writing.
+These activities demonstrate good practice through modelling and also encourage dialogue, discussion, and debate as a means to strengthen opinion writing.

 Activity 1: Opinion Writing – What Is It?